Task-Driven Implicit Representations for Automated Design of LiDAR Systems: Learning Task-Specific LiDAR Designs as Implicit Densities

 \section{Learning Task-Specific LiDAR Designs as Implicit Densities}

-3D computer vision tasks (e.g., 3D scanning, tracking, detection) are generally defined over distributions of scenes that encapsulate variability relevant to the task.
-For example, face-mesh reconstruction may rely on a distribution of faces to accurately capture variation in geometry, whereas a robot tracking method may consider a distribution of kinematically constrained trajectories across frames.
-Our objective, leveraging scene simulations for a given task, is to \textit{project this task-specific scene variability into our LiDAR design space} to represent the subspace of high-quality, task-specific LiDAR designs.
+3D computer vision tasks (e.g., 3D scanning, tracking, detection) are generally defined over distributions of scenes that capture task-relevant variability.
+For example, face scanning may try to capture fine detail across facial geometries, whereas a robot tracking method may consider a distribution of kinematically constrained trajectories across frames.
+Our objective, leveraging scene simulations for a given task, is to \textit{project this scene variability into our LiDAR design space}, to learn the subspace of high-quality LiDAR designs for a given task.

-To represent this LiDAR design subspace, we propose learning a \textit{task-driven implicit density} over the 6D LiDAR design space, which concentrates on high-quality designs for a class of scenes (i.e., a task).
+To represent this subspace of high-quality designs, we propose learning a \textit{task-driven implicit density} over the 6D LiDAR design space, which concentrates on high-quality designs for a class of scenes (i.e., a task).
 Specifically, we propose learning an implicit density $p_{\text{task}}(\mathbf{d}; \Theta) : \mathcal{D} \rightarrow \mathbb{R}^{+}$ where high-density regions correspond to well-suited LiDAR configurations for a given task.
-However, to learn this continuous density, we must first define a metric by which we can evaluate the ``quality'' (or density) of a LiDAR design point.
-This target density formulation $p^*(\mathbf{d})$ must (1) \textit{generalize} well across arbitrary scene types and tasks, and (2) faithfully reflect the \textit{physical properties} of valid LiDAR returns to properly project a class of scenes into high-quality LiDAR designs.
+However, to learn this continuous density, we must first define a metric that quantifies the \textit{quality} of each design point.
+This \textit{target density} $p^*(\mathbf{d})$ must (1) \textit{generalize} across arbitrary scene types and tasks, and (2) reflect the \textit{physical properties} of valid LiDAR returns to accurately project scenes into LiDAR designs.